• plumbing heating and air alliance member

 Phase III: Conversion Stage

 The consideration phase is comparable to a cell phone store.
-You have already walked into the store to enter the top of the funnel (brand awareness).
-Once you are in the store, salespeople may come up and talk to you or ask if you have any questions, thereby nurturing your consideration.
+You have already entered the store, which is the top of the funnel (brand awareness).

 Next up is conversion.
-The lead is already warmed up at the conversion stage but may need one final burst of motivation to close the sale.
+The lead is already warmed up at the conversion stage, but may need one final burst of motivation to close the sale.
 The conversion stage of the funnel could be helped by:

 • Landing Pages: Persuasive landing pages attached to PPC ads will encourage users to click through to your site and complete the sale.